Although Thanksgiving décor traces its roots back to the Victorian era, today’s style blends timeless tradition with modern refinement.

 There’s a natural beauty that shines when Norfolk pine meets eucalyptus.
 The pine’s soft, feathery needles create a lush, green foundation, while eucalyptus adds silvery-blue tones and a refreshing scent that feels both calming and festive.

-This versatile combo works beautifully draped across a mantel, wound along a staircase railing, or stretched down the center of your dining table.
+This versatile combo works beautifully draped across a mantel, wound along a staircase railing, or stretched across the center of your dining table.
 Add a few pumpkins or touches of brass to make it feel extra special.

 The best part?
 You don’t have to spend a fortune.
 Norfolk pine garlands and fresh eucalyptus bunches are budget-friendly, so you can achieve a custom, high-end look without overspending.